 Hansa Yellow Light + Cerulean Blue

 Since blues tend to be deep pigments, it is best to start with a lot of yellow and just a touch of blue.
-You can keep adding a little blue until you get the color you want.
+You can keep adding a little blue until you get the colour you want.

 How to Mix a Muted Green Paint